 Mohawk Lakes (Moderate)

 Mohawk Lakes might be one of my most favorite mine hikes near Breckenridge.
 For that matter, it might be one of my most favorite hikes.
-The 6.7 mile moderate trail features so much!
+The 6.7 mile moderate historical trail in Breckenridge features so much!

-While the first part up Spruce Creek Trail is a tedious meander through beetle kill forest, hikers soon reach a cabin where a waterfall may be found on the creek to the right of the trail.
+While the first part up Spruce Creek Trail is a tedious meander through beetle kill forest, hikers soon reach a cabin where a waterfall tumbles over the rocks on the right of the trail.
 Here, there is also an old mining cable that leads to a cog.
 Though steeper than the switch back option, it is fun to climb up this way.

 After reaching the old mining relics, hikers may continue to both the lower and upper Mohawk Lakes.
 For those who wish to hike further, the trail may be followed an additional two miles to several more lakes.

 This trail is extremely popular.
-Arrive early in the summer.
+Arrive early in the summer for parking.

 Fredonia Gulch Trail (Moderate)